Guide to Meeting & Event Planning in

 Sedona News

-Ambiente, a Landscape Hotel, will debut in Sedona in late 2022.
-The property’s 40 distinctive atrium “cubes” will offer rooftop firepits and panoramic views of the area’s red rocks.
+Ambiente, a Landscape Hotel, debuted in Sedona in early 2023.
+The property’s 40 distinctive atrium "cubes" offer rooftop firepits and panoramic views of the area’s red rocks.

 Go Western out at Desert Foothills, which hosts groups of up to 1,500 people at its outdoor cookout area, 10,000-square-foot barn and 2,500-square-foot patio.